tgherzog/boatworks/recent/_posts/2021-06-30-deck-recore.md

 ![testing deck for holes](images/recore/pick1-web.jpg "I started by probing the underside of the deck with a pick.
 Multiple spots where the pick went straight through")

-Apparently a previous owner had removed some piece of deck hardware and filled the fastener holes with boat calk or some other polysulfide.
+Apparently a previous owner had removed some piece of deck hardware and filled the fastener holes with boat caulk or some other polysulfide.
 Under the non-skid paint was... effectively nothing.
 I could easily poke straight through the deck in at least four places.

 ![testing deck for holes](images/recore/pick2-web.jpg "Yeah, this is not supposed to happen...")